-The Coalition is committed to the prevention and elimination of sexual and domestic violence, stalking and dating violence and to ensuring that Kansas is a state where all of its citizens are safe in their communities, homes and relationships.
-The Coalition and its network of programs embrace the following principles:
+KCSDV is committed to the prevention and elimination of sexual and domestic violence, stalking and dating violence and to ensuring that Kansas is a state where all of its citizens are safe in their communities, homes, and relationships.
+KCSDV and its network of programs embrace the following principles:

 - All Kansans deserve to live in a home and a community where they can live without the fear of violence or intimidation.

 - All Kansans share in the responsibility to our fellow citizens of ensuring that adequate resources and supports are provided to the most vulnerable among us.

 - The infrastructure for safety includes the provision of funds allowing sexual and domestic violence programs to provide essential, life-saving and life-changing services as well as to engage in primary prevention work.
 This infrastructure includes other safety net services such as education, food and nutrition programs, cash assistance, affordable housing, transportation, and health and wellness program.

 - Investing in sexual and domestic violence services is essential to building healthy, strong communities.
 When all members of our community are safe and prosperous, our community is stronger, more vibrant and productive.

 Maintain adequate funding for essential, statewide services for sexual and domestic violence and stalking victims.

 - Maintain core programs and funding for sexual and domestic violence victims across Kansas, including access to a 24-hour crisis line, shelter services, transitional housing, counseling, court advocacy, hospital advocacy, economic advocacy and other essential services to meet the needs of victims and their children.

 - Provide necessary funding and support for engaging communities in prevention efforts; thereby, addressing the problems of sexual and domestic violence at the core.

 Ensure the availability of multi-disciplinary services and safety net supports allowing victims to escape abuse and facilitate healing from violence.